 In addition to the four judges who were interviewed, the original short-list contained three other judges who later withdrew from the race.

 Kroon and Jafta were both acting judges at the Constitutional Court when Cape Judge President John Hlophe is alleged to have attempted to improperly influence the 11 judges of the court to rule in Jacob Zuma’s favour.
-Mail & Guardian previously reported that it was the Hlophe matter that contributed to the two stepping down.
+The Mail & Guardian previously reported that it was the Hlophe matter that contributed to the two stepping down.

 The M&G has reliably learnt from four members of the JSC that although there was unanimous agreement on the suitability of Cameron, the members were especially divided on the suitability of Kgomo and Willis.
 Kgomo, the M&G has learnt, caused the most animosity, with the majority of members feeling he was not ”appointable”.